RainerGaier/Namibia-2026/content/index.md

 This region is named after the Kunene river which forms the north-western border of this particular region.
 With its large supply of water and its hydro-electric plant, this river will play an increasingly important role in Namibia.

-At its main centers, the region has facilities such as clinics and hospitals and electrical power supply.
+At its main centres, the region has facilities such as clinics and hospitals and electrical power supply.

 ---

+>[!Warning]
+>This site and information has been built for our Expedition group exclusively, please refrain from sharing outside this group.